 The Piazza dei Miracoli, formerly known as the Piazza del Duomo, is where everyone goes when they visit Pisa.
-This enormous square is a UNESCO World Heritage Site and is home to Pisa’s four main masterpieces.
-In this walled and lawned area, you will find the Leaning Tower of Pisa, the Pisa Baptistery of St John (Baptistero di San Giovanni), Pisa Cathedral and the Cemetery.
+This enormous square became a UNESCO World Heritage Site in 1987 and is home to four beautiful buildings.

 The Leaning Tower of Pisa is the most iconic building in the city and one of the most photographed buildings in the world.
 The Leaning Tower’s slant is now 5 degrees following restoration work, whereas it was previously 10.5 degrees!